 While good customer service will help fortify customer relationships, this is not the express purpose of CS software.
 Its job is to help agents deliver customer satisfaction and improve the customer’s experience, building and maintaining customer loyalty through excellent and efficient support.

 CRM software, on the other hand, tracks customer loyalty through purchase records and accrued customer lifetime value — or the initial journey of a buyer, before they become a customer.
 While working towards a common goal of happy repeat customers, each category of software offers a distinct and essential aspect of the work as a whole.
+CRM lacks the key human element of communication that CS software, like Gladly, offers.
+From text and voice chats to a continuous customer service conversation, CS software provides business a real connection to the customer over time.

 Customer Service Software Features